aurelia/aurelia/docs/user-docs/getting-started/conditional-rendering.md

 * Adding and removing DOM with `if`/`else`, and `switch`.
 * Hiding and showing DOM with `show`/`hide`.
 * Choosing between `if`/`else` and `show`/`hide`.
-* Facilitate partial and deferred rendering with `promise.resolve`.
+* Facilitate partial and deferred rendering with `promise`.
 {% endhint %}

 ## if/else